 Calculating the resistance of a Fine-Line Aluminum Trace uses the standard calculation:

 However, the resistivity value ρ of aluminum must be taken into account.

 While this value is 28 nΩ·m for pure aluminum, the 3003-H18 alloy used in the manufacturing of low temperature aluminum circuit boards is 43 nΩ·m.

 Assuming a line length of 2 cm, a width of 100μm and thickness of 40μm and resistivity of 43 nΩ·m, we can calculate:

 To achieve a target resistance, you can design the line length as well as the line width (to determine our current capabilities, please refer to our Aluminum Trace Design Guide).

 The line heights available include 30 μm or 40 μm aluminum with or without an additional 5 μm of under-plated copper if required to provide additional adhesion and thermal conductivity.

-Some of our aluminum trace PCB customers cool their boards to below 400mK to exploit the superconducting ability of aluminum.
-At this low temperature, the electric resistance falls to zero, the aluminum conducts current perfectly.
+Some of our Aluminum-Trace PCB customers cool their boards to below 400mK to exploit the superconducting ability of aluminum.
+At this low temperature, the electric resistance falls to zero and the aluminum conducts current perfectly.